Wednesday, October 30, 2024

 On my mom’s (Martha Foley Loya) side of the family: These are my great-great grandparents from Yarembina (not sure how to spell that).
 Fr.
 Adelbert Mihalich and his wife.
 My cousin told me that the Mihalich clergy were in that village for a couple centuries!

 This is my great grandfather Fr.
-Vladimir Mihalich (1874 – 1943) with his family in about 1910.
+Vladimir Mihalich (1874 – 1943) with his wife Olga Podajevsky and family in about 1910.
 My mom’s (Martha) mom, Irene Mihalich Foley (black hair) on her father’s left.
 Fr.
 Vladimir came to America in 1921 and was pastor of St. Peter & Paul Greek Catholic Church (Byzantine Ruthenian Catholic Church) in Duquesne, Pennsylvania, a steel town south of Pittsburgh from 1928 until his death in 1943).
 He had 5 daughters (Ella, Lilly, Irene, Martha, and Stephanie in that order) and the long line of priests stopped there.
-Actually after skipping two generation, Fr.
-Thomas Loya, Fr.
-Vladimir’s Great Grandson, became a priest.
-His brother Gregory became a Deacon as did Fr.
-Vladimir’s grandson John V. Sebastian.
-According to his youngest daughter, Dr. Stephanie Mihalich Sebastian, Fr.
-Vladimir taught one of the Greek Catholic martyrs in the seminary at Eperes, Austria-Hungary.
+It was almost customary for seminarians to marry daughters of priests.

 This is the church of my great grandfather, Fr.
 Vladimir Mihalich in Rozadomb (Rose Hill) in Austria-Hungary (later renamed Bodruzal-Slovakia).
 The name of the rustic church was either St. Basil or St. Nicholas, dating from 1658!
-This rustic church is now a tourist attraction and was a model of the Greek Catholic Union’s replica of an old rustic church in Butler, Pennsylvania.
+This rustic church is now a tourist attraction and was a model for the Greek Catholic Union’s replica of an old rustic church in Butler, Pennsylvania.
 The rectory there was built in 1905 by Fr.
 Vladimir.
 He was pastor of four such churches and traveled to them by horse and buggy.
-There are records in the parish of Pleasant City, OH record books of a Fr.
+There are records in the parish of Pleasant City, OH of a Fr.
 Vladimir coming to America for short trips to help set up the Greek Catholic Church (Byzantine Ruthenian Rite) in the United States.

 This photo is from one of our family albums, showing a “typical” eastern wedding of a man who would soon be a priest, Fr.
 Emil Gulyassi and his bride Lilly Mihalich Gulyassi in Fr.
 Vladimir’s Church in Charleroi, Pennsylvania in about 1922.
 Fr.
 Emil was pastor of Holy Trinity Church in Bridgeport, CT.
 Byzantine Rite Catholic priests may marry before their ordination.
 Since they did not have their own bishop in the United States yet, Fr.
 Emil was ordained in Canada.
 During that time the parish was subject to the local Roman Catholic Bishop.